Confederal Navy¶

 Equipment¶

-Confederal Navy equipment is principally domestically produced at peer-tier quality.
+Confederal Navy equipment is principally domestically produced at peer-tier quality by Confederal Naval Industries at FEZ-port shipyards.
 See Equipment for full treatment.
-Key categories:
+Key classes: